-Discovering you have multiple sclerosis and learning to manage all it entails can be a challenging undertaking.
+Discovering you have multiple sclerosis and learning to manage it can be challenging.
 Our team is here to help.
-Our goal is to guide you through a diagnosis and on to the treatment strategies that help you lead the fullest life possible.
+Our goal is to guide you through diagnosis and to treatment strategies that help you lead the fullest life possible.
 The University of Kansas Medical Center in collaboration with The University of Kansas Health System has been designated a Center for Comprehensive Care by the National Multiple Sclerosis Society since 2011.
 This designation highlights the multidisciplinary approach our team uses to provide exceptional care and address the needs of those living with multiple sclerosis.

-MS is a chronic, unpredictable and wide-ranging disease that does more to raise questions than provide answers.
-MS affects the central nervous system, disrupting the flow of information from the brain to the spinal cord.
-More common in women than in men, the disease most often occurs in patients ages 20-40, though it can affect a patient of any age.
+MS is a chronic, unpredictable and wide-ranging disease that affects the central nervous system, disrupting the flow of information from the brain to the spinal cord.
+This can result in a variety of symptoms, such as pain, fatigue and numbness, among others.

 The severity and duration of MS symptoms can vary.
 Some people may be free of symptoms most of their lives, while others may experience severe, chronic symptoms.
 Some people diagnosed with MS may experience fairly minor complications, while others notice life-altering effects over the lifetime of the disease.